Sponsored by Elderton Homes

 3. Set a budget

 The dreaded ‘B’ word and the biggest hurdle I faced when we built.
+Before undertaking a knock down rebuild, you really do need to set a budget.

 Fortunately if you use a builder, they will be responsible for managing the budget, which will take a huge weight off your shoulders but it is something you need to decide on before you build.